Shikaka Station: Station layout

-The station consists of an island platforms serving two tracks with a siding.
+The station consists of an unnumbered island platform serving two tracks with a siding.
 The station building is a modern structure of steel and plate glass and is unstaffed, serving only as a waiting room.
-Access to the island platform is by means of a footbridge.
+Access to the island platform is by means of a footbridge.The station is unattended.

-Adjacent stations
+Platforms

 History

 The private Kitakyushu Railway opened a track between Fukuyoshi and Hamasaki on 5 December 1923 with Shikaka opening on the same day as an intermediate station between the two.
 When the Kitakyushu Railway was nationalized on 1 October 1937, Japanese Government Railways (JGR) took over control of the station and designated the line which served it as the Chikuhi Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.

 In 2012, work began on a new station building to replace the old one which had been built in 1938.
 The old station building was demolished thereafter.